ivoysey/agdademo/patter.md

                a :: (as ++ (b ++ c)) =< refl >
               (a :: as) ++ (b ++ c)  ■
 ```

+the `with` keyword lets you do pattern matching on new expressions -- a bit
+like case in SML. here i'm using it for a very personal idiom: when i'm
+taking a sort of propositional attitude to the act of writing a program,
+and i have some idea of what i intend to induct on, it really helps me to
+have a thing in the context with the type of the inductive hypothesis that
+i think i'm going to use. so i give myself one with a trivial pattern that
+just names it.

 contrast this sort of proof to something that you might see in Coq ---
 there's a lot more writing in the sense that i'm sure that there's some